 Oregon residents can print out and fill out paper forms if they’re unable to order records online.

-Interested parties who want to conduct nationwide checks can obtain national criminal history checks through the FBI (Federal Bureau Investigation.
+Lastly, interested parties who want to conduct nationwide checks can obtain national criminal history checks through the Federal Bureau Investigation (FBI).

 Juvenile Records in the State of Oregon

 How Do I Check for Outstanding Warrants in Oregon?
-(Free Warrant Check OR)
+(Free OR Wanted Check)

-Stay Safe: Use the Oregon Sex Offender Registry to Check Nearby Neighborhoods
+Use the Oregon Sex Offender Registry To Check Nearby Neighborhoods

 Once they type in a captcha and agree to the website’s conditions, site visitors can click on the “Search” tab to find an offender by name or address.
 Additionally, there’s a map search option that pulls up a map of Oregon and a list of offenders.
 Each offender listed has a photo and identifying information.
-There’s even a button that lets users download a list of offenders.
+There is also a button that lets users download a list of offenders.

 The National Sex Offender Public Website is useful for those who want to conduct a national search.
 They can search by name or location that includes areas like Indian Country, DC, and US territories.